- New mandatory public health measures in effect April 6.

 - Class 1 MELT Road Test

-A list of driver training schools that can accept grant funding (PDF, 93 KB) for training is available.
+A list of driver training schools that accept grant funding for training will be made available when the call for applications opens.